Oystein-Falkeid/Hands-off-ROV/README.md

 # Hands-off-ROV
 Bachelor Automasjon 2023

-This project demmonstrates how the Leap Motion Controller can be used to control a remotely oppetated veickle Devellopments are underway and therefor none of the dokkumentation hase ben completed. updates will comme.
+This project aims to demonstrate a control system based on the data from a Leap Motion Con- trolls, and use this system to control a remote-controlled vessel